 Extend Your Reach

 The written content on your blog is a great way to get your brand message out there, and with an effective SEO strategy, it can drive potential customers to your site — but it may not be enough.
-A Cisco study predicts that video will account for 82 percent of all Internet traffic by 2021.
-Online video is also proving its sway across media: An Interactive Advertising Bureau study reports high growth rates for video ads across digital and mobile, shifting funds away from TV ad spend.
+Video is becoming a necessity amongst marketers and we aren't expecting that trend to slow down.

 Google owns YouTube, which gives it a particular fondness for returning video at the top of its search engine results pages.
 So if your SEO is lagging behind the leaders, adding some video content on YouTube and embedding it into your site may give it the bump it needs to get closer to the top.

 According to Wyzowl, 91% of businesses use some sort of video marketing tool.
 This shows marketers that if video is not part of your strategy, your competitors are likely standing out in ways that you aren't- giving them the competitive edge.

 In today's social climate, where you write blogs to position yourself as an expert, being sociable, sounding knowledgeable and offering information to potential customers isn't always enough.
 People want to know what you can do for them, rather what they (and their wallet) can do for you.